Query CADD Scores

 CADD (Combined Annotation Dependent Depletion) provides genome-wide predictions of variant deleteriousness.
 Use CADD scores to prioritize potentially harmful variants in your analysis.

-About CADD Scores
+About CADD scores

 CADD integrates multiple genomic annotations to predict the deleteriousness of genetic variants.
 Higher scores indicate variants more likely to have deleterious effects.